View courses in

 Introduction to the philosophy and process of social-scientific research and the most common methods used to study mass communication.
 Includes a variety of research methods, an examination of data-analysis procedures, and an analysis of mass communication issues.

-COM CM 323: Design and New Media
+COM CM 323: Design Strategy & Software

 COM CM 331: Writing for Communication